ms-iot/content/en-US/Docs/Management.md

 8. In the UPN field enter the account you wish to enroll your device under (i.e. trmck@contoso.co) and click **Add**
 ![WICD-Workplace-Enrollments-UPN-Filled]
 9. For AuthPolicy choose between Username Password based authentication (OnPremises) or Certificate based authentication
-10. Enter the Discovery Service URL for your MDM server _Note: Enrollment Service URL and Policy Service URL are optional_
+10. Enter the Discovery Service URL for your MDM server {% include note.html text="Enrollment Service URL and Policy Service URL are optional" %}
 11. For the Secret enter
 - OnPremises: The password for the account you're enrolling with
 - Certificate: The thumbprint of the certificate